-The litter area is a perfect and highly effective place to use a HEPA air filter and air purifier.
-Keeping this area clean will benefit allergy sufferers and keep kitties healthier.
-Kitties can be extremely picky about the litter box, so this should constantly be an area that is kept extraordinarily clean.
+The litter box area is a perfect and highly effective place to use a HEPA air filter and air purifier.
+Kitties can be extremely picky about the litter box, so this should constantly be an area that is extraordinarily clean.

 Frequently Asked Questions